vercel/vercel/README.md

 # gatsby-plugin-vercel

 This plugin sends [Core Web Vitals](https://web.dev/vitals/) to Vercel Analytics.
 This plugin is configured by default on Vercel.
 You **do not** need to install it manually.
+For more information, [read this post](https://vercel.com/blog/gatsby-analytics).

 ## Install